Mymaqn/roadtopwn/challenge_writeups/ret2fd/README.md

 ```

-# The theory behind ret2fd/FSOP
+# The theory behind FSOP
-The general idea behind ret2fd is abusing the fd structure of stdout and stderr to leak an offset in libc.
+The general idea behind FSOP in this case is abusing the fd structure of stdout and stderr to leak an offset in libc.
 The structure of a file descriptor can be seen below
 ```C
 struct _IO_FILE {
   int _flags;       /* High-order word is _IO_MAGIC; rest is flags. */